embeddedartistry/athena-bootloader/README.md

 This is the abbreviated checklist for installing and using the bootloader:

 1. [Download the bootloader](#download-the-bootloader) and [install it to the proper location](#arduino-sdk-installation)
 	1. Just need the bootloader binaries?
-Check the [releases page](https://github.com/embeddedartistry/ariadne-bootloader/releases) for a tarball.
+Check the [releases page](https://github.com/embeddedartistry/athena-bootloader/releases) for a tarball.
 1. [Flash the bootloader to the device](flashing-the-bootloader)
-2. **DO NOT SKIP:** Program network settings for the device using the [`NetEEPROM`](#supporting-libraries) library or [example sketches](avr/libraries/NetEEPROM/examples)
+2. **DO NOT SKIP:** Program network settings for the device using the [`AthenaEEPROM`](#supporting-libraries) library or [example sketches](avr/libraries/AthenaEEPROM/examples)
 	1. More information available in [docs/network_configuration.md](docs/network_configuration.md)
-3. Include the [`EthernetReset`](#supporting-libraries) library in your application (or use the [`ResetServer` example sketch](avr/libraries/EthernetReset/examples/))
+3. Include the [`AthenaEthernetReset`](#supporting-libraries) library in your application (or use the [`ResetServer` example sketch](avr/libraries/AthenaEthernetReset/examples/))
 	1. Create a reset server and specify a port
 	2. Call `.begin()` on the server object in `setup()`
 	3. Call `.check()` on the server object in `loop()`
 4. When your application is running, trigger a reprogramming mode using curl or a web browser
 	1. URL Format: `http://{ip}:{port}/{reset_path}/reprogram`
-		1. Example using default settings: `curl 192.168.1.128:8080/ariadne/reprogram`
+		1. Example using default settings: `curl 192.168.1.128:8080/athena/reprogram`
 	2. The device will respond with:
 		1. "Arduino will reset for reprogramming in 2 seconds"
-	3. You must use the "password" programmed via the NetEEPROM library to successfully enter the programming mode.
-The default password is `ariadne`
+	3. You must use the "password" programmed via the AthenaEEPROM library to successfully enter the programming mode.
+The default password is `athena`
 5. Follow the [TFTP Upload](#flashing-applications-via-tftp) instructions to send a new binary to the device

 Not able to connect to the device?
 Check out the [debugging guide](docs/Debugging.md).